by Michael R Dougherty

 When they came back live to Bob, he was so upset, disoriented and embarrassed that the rest of his sportscast was nothing more than rambling.

 As for me, during the entire incident my whole body was shaking.
 I felt sorry for Bob, but what I was seeing was beyond funny.
-And as Roger laughed, I had to hold my hand over my mouth with tears streaming down my face as I fought to controll my own laughter.
+And as Roger laughed, I had to hold my hand over my mouth with tears streaming down my face as I fought to control my laughter.